 Atger Museum of Graphic Arts

 This museum of graphic arts is the oldest fine arts museum in Montpellier.
-Established following a donation by collector Xavier Atger, it houses a collection of drawings and prints depicting the human form in all its aspects—works that are particularly useful for health science students in developing their observational skills.
+Established following a donation by collector Xavier Atger, it features a collection of drawings and prints depicting people in all their forms—works that are particularly useful for health science students in developing their powers of observation.
 The museum is currently closed for renovation.

 The point was that it was designed to foster students’ powers of observation so that they could grasp the expression of human emotions in all their subtleties.

-Inthe 21st century, psychiatry professors still bring their residents there, and when an anesthesiology and critical care professor develops a scale in his department to assess pain responses in comatose patients, he still occasionally shows them, on his smartphone, a17th-century red chalk drawing from the museum’s collection depicting Milon of Croton being devoured by a lion!
+Inthe 21st century, psychiatry professors still bring their residents there, and when an anesthesiology and critical care professor develops a scale in his department to assess pain-related behavior in comatose patients, he still sometimes shows them—on his smartphone—Milon of Croton being devoured by a lion, a17th-century red chalk drawing from the museum’s collection!

-Since 2023, a collection of graphic novels created by patients has been established at the university library of the Faculty at both the Montpellier and Nîmes campuses.
-By 2025, it comprised nearly 125 titles, providing a window into patients’ experiences, particularly the caregiver-patient relationship—which involves a significant degree of observation, interpersonal skills, and nonverbal communication—all of which graphic art captures perfectly.
+Since 2023, a collection of graphic novels (B.D.) created by patients has been established at the university library of the Faculty at both the Montpellier and Nîmes campuses.
+By 2025, it included nearly 125 titles, providing a window into patients’ experiences—particularly the caregiver-patient relationship, which involves a great deal of observation, interpersonal skills, and nonverbal communication—all of which are perfectly captured through graphic art.